Martin finds out he could have avoided a sky-high interest rate in our latest video collaboration with Matthew Giuffrida.

 6 Hidden Costs of Buying a Car

-1. Car insurance can be extremely expensive, sometimes even more expensive than your monthly car payment.
-Having insurance is the law and you must purchase it right away in order to drive your new car.
-The premium that you should except to pay is depended on several variables.
-The model, year and style of your new car will greatly affect that price you pay for insurance.
+Car insurance is required by the law and you must purchase it right away in order to drive your car.
+Unfortunately, car insurance can be extremely expensive.
+Costs easily vary between a couple hundred to a few thousand a years depending on a number of factors.
+The model, year and style of your new car will greatly affect the premium you pay for insurance.
 Your age, whether or not you’re a new driver and your driving history will also be taken into account when you contact your insurance company.

 Also consider what kind of driving you’ll be doing, long distances every day to work or short distances around your neighbourhood.
 This will affect the kind of maintenance you should expect your car to need and should also affect what kind of car you buy.

-4. Purchasing a warranty package can be either necessary to a waste of money, that’s why it’s important to make an informed decision because it could add an unnecessary large amount onto your monthly car costs.
+The car warranty can be either be very beneficial or a total waste of money.
+It’s important to make an informed decision because it could add an unnecessarily large amount onto your monthly car costs.

 If you don’t plan on having your car for a longer period of time then it’s probably unnecessary that you buy a warranty package, most likely your car will still be covered by the factory warranty for the time you own it.

 However, if you plan on keeping your car for a long period of time it’s a good idea to look into the costs of a warranty.
-There are different kinds of warranties and different types of cars need the right warranty so it’s important that you read the details and understand what warranty will work best for you.
-A warranty is an extra expensive so you don’t want to choose the wrong one and have it be both a waste of money and ineffective for your car.
+There are different kinds of warranties and different types of cars need a warranty to cover certain parts.
+As such, be sure to read the details and understand what warranty will work best for you.
+A warranty is an extra expensive expense so you don’t want to choose the wrong one and have it be both a waste of money and ineffective for your car.